induktio/swat4-survival-mod/Readme.md

 As an optional feature, the mod can also open some doors randomly on the map.
 This brings much more variety to the gameplay as normally almost all of the doors are closed.
+It is also possible to change the game to enforce less use of force penalties while playing the mod.

 Installation